chmodshubham/harddisk-data-recovery/README.md

-# Data Recovery from Harddisk
+# Data Recovery from SSD/Harddisk

 Recovering deleted files or folders from a server can be a complex task, especially if the server is not set up with a trash or recycle bin system.
 Here are some general steps you can follow: